Joelton, Nashville

 Joelton is a neighborhood of Nashville in Davidson County in the U.S. state of Tennessee.
 Joelton is governed by the Metropolitan Council of Nashville and Davidson County, because the government of Davidson County is consolidated with that of Nashville.
 Joelton's zip code also includes a portion in Cheatham County.
-As of 2025, Joelton's zip code population is estimated at 7,429.
+In 2025, Joelton's zip code population was estimated at 7,429.

 Geography

+According to the United States Census Bureau ZIP Code Tabulation Area (ZCTA) data, the 37080 ZIP code area has a total area of 49.12 sqmi, of which 49.11 sqmi is land and 0.01 sqmi (0.02%) is water.

 Joelton is primarily in the northwestern portion of Davidson County along Interstate 24 (Exit 35) and junctions with U.S. Route 431, but parts of Joelton bordering Exit 31 of Interstate 24 lie in Cheatham County.
 Governmentally, most of Joelton is in Metropolitan Nashville – Davidson County, but it retains a separate identity as a community.
 Joelton is located on the edge of the Western Highland Rim a few miles from where the Nashville Basin begins.
 The terrain in and around the community is very rugged, with steep rolling hills where bedrock is located close to the surface.
 Joelton is a semi-rural community of farms and suburban neighborhoods 25 minutes northwest of Nashville.
 Despite the rapid growth of the Nashville metropolitan area, the area where Joelton is located has remained predominantly rural.
 The total population from 2014 was 8,189, an increase by 14 percent since 2000.